Merced County is located in the heart of the San Joaquin Valley (also known as the Central Valley) of California.

 For service eligibility purposes, Merced County defines an older adult as a person aged 60 years and older.
 According to the California Department of Aging (CDA), in 2020, Merced County was home to 42,584 residents aged 60 years and older, or 15.1% of the total population.

-By 2030, CDA projects this segment of the population to grow to 52,641, a 23.6% increase in only ten years (up to 17.9% of the total population).
-By 2060, Merced County is projected to have 80,029 residents aged 60 years and older, a 87.9% increase from 2020 (up to 24.4% of the total population, or roughly 1 in 4 residents).
+By 2030, CDA projects this segment of the population to grow to 52,641, an increase of 23.6% in only ten years (up to 17.9% of the total population).
+By 2060, Merced County is projected to have 80,029 residents aged 60 years and older, an increase of 87.9% from 2020 (up to 24.4% of the total population, or roughly 1 in 4 residents).

 According to the Public Policy Institute of California, this significant demographic shift that started in the early 2000s and will continue for several more decades is due to several key factors: the aging of the baby boom generation, increased longevity, and the long-term effects of past immigration patterns.

-According to U.S. Census Bureau American Community Survey data, in 2023, the percentage of Merced County residents under 18 years of age with a disability was 5.9%, increasing to 10.5% for residents 18 to 64 years old, 25.9% for residents 65 to 74 years old, and 58.4% for residents aged 75 years and older (see Summary Data Table 2 below).
-These data follow a similar trend at the state and national level, however, Merced County residents aged 75 and older may be more likely to have a disability than their counterparts in other communities around the country.
+The disabled population in California is projected to grow along with growth in the older adult population.
+Disability rates tend to increase as people age due to medical conditions, injuries, and unequal access to necessary resources.
+According to 2019-2023 American Community Survey (ACS) 5-year estimates, in 2023, the percentage of Merced County residents under 18 years of age with a disability was 5.9%, increasing to 10.5% of residents 18 to 64 years old, 25.9% of residents 65 to 74 years old, and 58.4% of residents aged 75 years and older.
+These data follow a similar trend at the state and national level; however, Merced County residents aged 75 and older may be more likely to have a disability than their counterparts aged 75+ in the U.S. overall.

-In 2023, 12.6% of Merced County’s population (or, 46,333 residents) had a disability.
-This is greater than the percentage at the state level (11.7%) and less than the percentage at the national level (13.6%).
-The most common are mobility or walking difficulties (18,559 residents), cognitive difficulties (18,256), and independent living difficulties (13,755).
-The prevalence of hearing difficulties increases as we age (64.3% of all cases are among residents aged 65 years and older).
+In 2023, an estimated 12.8% of Merced County’s population (or, 36,323 residents) had a disability (see Summary Data Table 2 below).
+This is greater than the percentage at the state level (11.3%) and on par with the percentage at the national level (13.0%).
+The most commonly reported disabilities are mobility or walking difficulties (an estimated 18,601 residents), cognitive difficulties (15,124), and independent living difficulties (12,893).

 In tablet and mobile view, click on the tables below to scroll through the data.